BilalCheema-tech/nCino/readme.md

 	2. Java 1.7 installed and configured
 	3. JUnit installed and configured on the selected IDE.
 	4. Maven installed and configured on the selected IDE.
+	5. TestNg installed and configured on the selected IDE.

 ## End to End Automation Test